fantkolja/design-patterns/README.md

 # Factory Method
 Creates an interface for creating an object but lets the subclasses deside which class to instantiate.
 Factory Method lets a class defer instantiation to the subclasses

+# Abstract Factory
+Provides interface for creating families of related or dependant objects without specifying their concrete classes.